-We collect and use personal information about individuals when they provide their personal information to us through this website in order to provide information about the company, its products and services.
+We collect and use personal information about individuals when they provide their personal information to us through this website or online portal or event registration process, in order to provide information about the company, its products and services.

 We also collect personal information about the way our website is used and navigated in order to better understand how visitors use this website and to present timely, relevant information to them.

 2. What personal information we collect

 We may collect the following personal information from or about you including from a contact at your organisation:

 - Contact information including email address and phone numbers

 - Demographic information, such as postcode, event preferences and interests